Pimpalner, Parner

-Pimpalner, is a small town in Parner Taluka in Ahmednagar district of state of Maharashtra, India.
-It belongs to Nashik Division.
-It is located 49 km to the west of District headquarters Ahmednagar.
-12 km from Parner.
-189 km from State capital Mumbai.
-Pimpalner is surrounded by Parner Taluka to the north, Ahmednagar Taluka to the east, Shrigonda Taluka to the south, Khed Taluka to the west.
-Shirur, Ahmednagar, Shrigonda, Manchar are the nearby cities to Pimpalner.
+Pimpalner is a small town in Parner Taluka in Ahmednagar district of the state of Maharashtra, India.
+It belongs to the Nashik Division.
+It is located 49 km to the west of the district headquarters Ahmednagar, 12 km from Parner, and 189 km from the state capital Mumbai.
+Pimpalner is surrounded by Parner Taluka to the north, Ahmednagar Taluka to the east, Shrigonda Taluka to the south, and Khed Taluka to the west.
+Shirur, Ahmednagar, Shrigonda, and Manchar are the nearby cities to Pimpalner.

+Pimpalner is also known for being associated with Sant Nilobaray Maharaj, a revered saint known for his devotion and spiritual teachings.
+His legacy continues to inspire people in the region, and his samadhi (memorial) in Pimpalner attracts devotees from nearby villages, especially during annual fairs and religious gatherings held in his honor.